dobralexey/web-agroet/README.md

 ## 📖 Overview

-This application implements the **ML PT-JPL model** — an enhanced version of the Priestley-Taylor Jet Propulsion Laboratory (PT-JPL) evapotranspiration model corrected using gradient boosting machine learning (CatBoost).
-The model was developed and validated using eddy covariance flux tower measurements from 137 stations worldwide.
+This application implements the **ML PT-JPL model** — a modified version of the Priestley-Taylor Jet Propulsion Laboratory (PT-JPL) evapotranspiration model corrected using gradient boosting machine learning (CatBoost).
+The model was developed and validated using eddy covariance flux tower measurements from 137 crop stations worldwide.

 ### Key Features